Starlink/hds-v5/README.md

 the primitive datset itself. `datVec` has a similar issue in that the locator from a `datVec` call is must to be rank 1 regardless of the underlying dataset and if queried by `datShape` it should return the vectorized dimensions.
+Currently we do not change the dataspace for datVec and datShape is short-circuited to understand the vectorized special case.

 HDS only supports the concept of 'sub-setting' and does not support sampling or scatter-gather.

+Slicing of a vectorized data structure requires extra work because a contiguous subset of the N-D array has to be selected.
+Currently this is done by selecting points from the dataspace.

 ### datPrmry